trinidj/phrolova-project-v2/data/resonators/brant/talents.md

 ### Trial by FIre and Tide

 Brant's resistance to interruption is increased during Mid-air Attacks and gains 15% Fusion DMG Bonus.

----

-## Intro Skill: Applaud for Me!

-Attack the target, dealing Fusion DMG, and gain Interlude Applause effect.
-Interlude Applause

-The next Mid-air Attack begins at Stage 2.
-This effect ends when Brant lands early or is switched out.

----

-## Outro Skill: The Course is Set!

-Ampify the incoming Resonator's Fusion DMG by 20% and Resonance Skill DMG by 25% for 14s or until the Resonator is switched out.